-Aetna considers FDA-approved prosthetic intervertebral discs (e.g., the Prestige Cervical Disc, ProDisc-C Total Disc Replacement, Bryan Cervical Disc) medically necessary for the treatment of skeletally mature persons with symptomatic (e.g., radicular neck and/or arm pain and or functional/neurological deficit) cervical degenerative disc disease or herniated disc at one level from C3 to C7, confirmed by radiographic studies (e.g., CT, MRI, x-rays), and who have failed at least 6 weeks of conservative management.
+Aetna considers FDA-approved prosthetic intervertebral discs (e.g., Bryan Cervical Disc, MOBI-C, the Prestige Cervical Disc, ProDisc-C Total Disc Replacement, Secure-C Artificial Cervical Disc) medically necessary for the treatment of skeletally mature persons with symptomatic cervical degenerative disc disease or herniated disc at 1 or 2 contiguous levels from C3 to C7, when all of the following criteria are met:

 Aetna considers lumbar partial disc prosthetics (e.g., Nubac, DASCOR Disc Arthroplasty System) experimental and investigational because of insufficient evidence of their effectiveness.

-Aetna considers the use of hybrid fusion with artificial disc replacement experimental and investigational for the management of back pain, spinal disorders, and all other indications.
+Aetna considers concurrent or planned sequential artificial cervical disc replacement with cervical spinal fusion experimental and investigational for the management of neck pain, spinal disorders, and all other indications.

 The major potential advantage of a prosthetic intervertebral disc over current therapies for degenerated disks (such as spinal fusion or diskectomy) is that the prosthetic intervertebral disk is intended to restore or preserve the natural biomechanics of the intervertebral segment and to reduce further degeneration of adjacent levels.